-&lt;sup>40The term, "nonce symbol," has been taken from Stageberg and Anderson, pp. 82-83.
+32 The term, "nonce symbol," has been taken from Stageberg and Anderson, pp. 82-83.
 However, since Stageberg and Anderson tend to think of symbols as signs, I have altered the meaning of their term to suit the present conception of symbolism.

-&lt;sup>41I am indebted to X. J. Kennedy for the following characteristics.
+33 I am indebted to X. J. Kennedy for the following characteristics.
 See An Introduction to Poetry, pp. 235-236.